chadjwilson/cscs530/Assignments/ModelProposal_ResilienceInEngineeredMilitarySystems.md

 **Dimensionality**:  the environment will be constructed as a 250x250 2-dimensional array consisting of 62,500 total positions (sections)

 **Variables**:
-- coverage: an array, (-1...-5), signifying the amount of foilage or other physical structures within a section; least to most
+- coverage: an array, (-1...-5), signifying the amount of foliage or other physical structures within a section; least to most
 - terrain: an array, (-1...-5), signifying the ground condition and elevation of a section; mild to extreme
-- hazard: an array, (-1...-5), signifying the amound of hazards within a section; negligible to catastrophic
+- hazard: an array, (-1...-5), signifying the amount of hazards within a section; negligible to catastrophic
 - threats: an array of 4 objects of each distinct threat type
  - mortars: an array, (-1...-5), signifying the impact level of a mortar attack at this sections on all system functions; negligible to catastrophic
- - ieds:  an array, (-1...-5), signifying the impact level of an ied attack at this section on all system functions (less than mortar attack); has less impact negligible to catastrophic
+ - ieds:  an array, (-1...-5), signifying the impact level of an IED (Improvised Explosive Device) attack at this section on all system functions (less than mortar attack); has less impact negligible to catastrophic
  - jamming:  an array, (-1...-5), signifying the impact level of a mortar attack at this section on C2 system function; negligible to catastrophic
  - nbc:  an array, (-1...-5), signifying the impact level of a mortar attack at this section on personnel; negligible to catastrophic